 squared.
 The measured deceleration is about 26 arc seconds per century squared (Yoder 1995).
 (Note that, despite this angular deceleration, the Moon's orbital

-angular momentum is increasing in time, because its orbital radius is increasing.)
+angular momentum is actually increasing in time, because its orbital radius is increasing.)

 The net rate at which the tidal torques acting on the Moon and the Earth do work is

 .
 This implies that the deceleration of the Earth's